Reinforcement Learning in Different Phases of Quantum Control: Phases of Quantum Control

-\emph{Many Coupled Qubits.}---Our results raise the natural question of how much more difficult state preparation is in more complex quantum models.
+The above results raise the natural question of how much more difficult state manipulation is in more complex quantum models.
 To this end, consider a closed chain of $L$ coupled qubits, which can be experimentally realized with superconducting qubits~\cite{barends_16}, cold atoms~\cite{simon_11} and trapped ions~\cite{jurcevic_14}:

-We set $h_z=1$ to avoid the anti-ferromagnet to paramagnet phase transition, and choose the paramagnetic ground states of Eq.~\eqref{eq:H_MB} at fields $h_x=-2$ and $h_x=2$ for the initial and target state, respectively.
+We set $g\!=\!1$ to avoid the anti-ferromagnet to paramagnet phase transition, and choose the paramagnetic ground states of Eq.~\eqref{eq:H_MB} at fields $h_x=-2$ and $h_x=2$ for the initial and target state, respectively.
+We verified that the conclusions we draw below do not depend on the choice of initial and target states, provided they both belong to the paramagnetic phase.
 The details of the control field $h_x(t)$ are the same as in the single qubit case, and we use the \emph{many-body} fidelity both the reward and the measure of performance.
+In this paper, we focus on $L>2$.
+The two-qubit optimization problem was shown to exhibit an additional symmetry-broken correlated phase, see Ref.~\cite{bukov_17symmbreak}.